-Collaborative research activities must be described and submitted in a single proposal in which a single award is requested, with subawards administered by the lead organization to any other participating organizations (see GPG section II.D.4.a.).
-Budgets for any subawards to different organizations must be included.
+Collaborative research activities must be described and submitted in a single proposal in which a single award is requested, with sub-awards administered by the lead organization to any other participating organizations (see Section II.D.4.a of the GPG).
+Budgets for any sub-awards must be included in the proposal.